Why You Should Write Every Day (As a Mom)

 I have been reading through my old diaries to make sure they are suitable for passing on to my children.
 In doing that I have relived experiences of my youth and how I felt, which in turn helps me to realize what my children feel when we see things differently.

-For example, at one point I wrote something about that my parents thought I asked too many questions, but they didn’t realize how many I never asked.
+For example, at one point I wrote something about how my parents thought I asked too many questions, but they didn’t realize how many I never asked.
 It has helped me to be much more patient with one of my children who asks endless questions.
 Being patient can be very trying, but I know she just wants to make sense of the world.
-And while I don’t always answer every question, I do try to respond patiently, remembering that she is feeling just like I did.
+And while I don’t always answer every question, I do try to respond patiently (I still don’t always manage it), remembering that she is feeling just like I did.

 Sort Feelings